Blendify/blender-manual/blender_docs/manual/addons/add_mesh/mesh_extra_objects.rst

 Teapot by Anthony D'Agostino.
    Traditional style mesh teapot and a secondary spoon object.
 Torus Knot by Anthony D'Agostino.
-   A simple mesh torus knot with 3 types.
+   A simple mesh torus knot with three types.
 Triangles by Sjaak-de-Draak
    Create math based triangles.
 Twisted Torus by Paulo_Gomes.